If you are a manager or leader, you will likely have faced the challenges of motivation.

 Instrumentality is the belief that “if I complete certain actions then I will get the reward”.

-Back to that big brain of yours, it likes to be rewarded and for it to create the dopamine required to motivate you, it must belief the reward will follow the effort.
+Back to that big brain of yours, it likes to be rewarded and for it to create the dopamine required to motivate you, it must believe the reward will follow the effort.

 With Self-leadership, we are in control of the reward, but if we are dependent on an organization or system to provide us our reward, we must trust that they will come through.